jgori-ouistiti/CoopIHC-zoo/README.md

 # CoopIHC-zoo

-This is a repository to store tasks and agent models that are compatible with CoopIHC
+A collection of task and agent models that are compatible with CoopIHC.